 Article 3 – Mission and Profile

-Section 1 – The mission of the Gatlinburg Hospitality Association, Inc., is to represent the common interest of our members in the hospitality industry including political action, education, industry advancements and to exercise philanthropy in an ethical and professional manner.
+Section 1 – The mission of the Gatlinburg Hospitality Association, Inc. is to represent the common interest of our members in the hospitality industry for purposes including political action, education and industry advancements in an ethical and professional manner.

-To foster a cooperative, ethical spirit among the lodging, restaurant and hospitality members within the Gatlinburg and Great Smoky Mountain area
+To foster a cooperative, ethical spirit among the lodging, restaurant, tourism and hospitality members within the Gatlinburg and Great Smoky Mountain area

 To promote good policy and sound business principles.

-To further the education opportunities for those interested in pursuing a career in the lodging, restaurant and hospitality
+To further the education opportunities for those interested in pursuing a career in the lodging, restaurant, tourism and hospitality industries

-Supply a united voice for state, federal, and local legislation, which may affect the lodging, restaurant and hospitality
+To Supply a united voice for state, federal, and local legislation, which may affect the lodging, restaurant, tourism and hospitality industries.

-To supply information, relating to the lodging, restaurant and hospitality industry, to the members and build a strong resource
+To supply information, relating to the lodging, restaurant, tourism and hospitality industries, to the members and build a strong resource network

 To assist and advise in the promotion of tourism in the Gatlinburg and Great Smoky Mountain area.